 Summary reports contain statistical data on all applicants currently in the recruitment process.
 Reports are required by the University of Waterloo and Statistics Canada, to ensure the faculty recruitment is unbiased and offers equal opportunity of success to each applicant.

 4.2.2 Viewing Summary Statistics

-To view the summary reports, select the “Report” tab from the navigation menu on the left hand side.
+To view the summary reports, select the “Report” tab from the navigation menu on the left-hand side.

 For convenience, you may wish to narrow your search by certain specifications.